MeanyLodge/History/Building/Propane-Hut/index.md

 #### 2NNN

-Rugulations changed again and propane tanks cannot be enclosed by any type of building.
+Regulations changed again and propane tanks cannot be enclosed by any type of building.

+#### 2019

+During the winter, we store a couple of the Toads (ATV trailers) and whatever else we can fit.
+During the summer, it stores building materials, project parts, and miscellaneous.<sup>[ms][]</sup>

 [75th]: /Event/Anniversary#75th
+[ms]: /Person/Matt-Simerson